-For information about setting up retention policies and procedures, see "Retention Options" in Oracle Fusion Middleware Setup Guide for Universal Records Manager.
+For information about setting up retention policies and procedures, see "Retention Options" in Oracle Fusion Middleware Setup Guide for Universal Records Management.

-If the configuration tasks on this page are not completed, a warning message with a link to this page appears on the home page of the Oracle Content Server system.
-Click the link to display this page.

-Selecting any option in this list displays a detailed explanation of the option's purpose.
+If the configuration tasks on this page are not completed, the Oracle Content Server home page displays a warning message with a link to the Setup Checklist page.
+Click the link to display this page, and select any option in the checklist to display a detailed explanation of the option's purpose.
 The options available on the page depend on your installation level:

-- Minimal
+Minimal

 - Typical

 - DoD Baseline

 - DoD Classified

 - Custom